michaelchen0426/HKUST5001/README.md

  chmod u+x setup
  ./setup
 ```
- from the root of the `IndividualProject` directory.
+ from the root of the project.
+It will read all dependencies from `requirements.txt` file and run pip to install them.

  3. Run the process:
  ```zsh